kubernetes-sigs/gateway-api/site-src/implementations.md

 be run in [sidecarless mode][cilium-sidecarless] to dramatically improve performance, and avoid the operational complexity of sidecars.
 Cilium also supports the sidecar proxy model, offering choice to users.
-Cilium supports Gateway API, passing conformance for v1.3.0 as of [Cilium 1.18][cilium118blog].
+Cilium supports Gateway API, passing conformance for v1.4.0 as of Cilium 1.19

 Cilium is open source and is a CNCF Graduated project.